Episode 144. Crazy News Stories from 'The Times' Publication

 Everyone's watching.

-He recollected how unpleasant discoveries had been made in ash barrels, and he didn't want to be arrested on suspicion.
+He recollected how unpleasant discoveries had been made in ash barrels and he didn't want to be arrested on suspicion.

-A suspicion of what?
+On suspicion of what?

-I guess murdering cats, like something back in the day.
+Like something back in the day?

 Killing animals for fun?